quasi-coherent/pixelsort/README.md

-  --row-max INT            Row to end pixel sorting --col-min INT            Column to start pixel sorting --col-max INT            Column to end pixel sorting --chunks INT             Sort image that is broken into X vertical chunks -r                       Sort by red
+  --row-max INT            Row to end pixel sorting --col-min INT            Column to start pixel sorting --col-max INT            Column to end pixel sorting --v-par INT              Sort image that is broken into X vertical partitions --h-par INT              Sort image that is broken into X horizontal partitions -r                       Sort by red
   -g                       Sort by green
   -b                       Sort by blue